 materials is four weeks.

 The library has thousands of United States government documents

 in print, electronic, and micro formats.
-Find these items in the Centra catalog via keyword searches and limiting your results by Location (Government Documents).
+Find these items in the library catalog via keyword searches and limiting your results by Location (Government Documents).
 For more information, see the Government Information Research Guide or visit the Reference Desk.

 Find Dissertations and Theses